Alonzo Jackman: Military service

 In the 1830s and 1840s Jackman was part of a group of individuals interested in reorganizing and revitalizing the state militias, which had become increasingly dormant in the years following the War of 1812.
 This group, including Franklin Pierce, Alden Partridge, Truman B. Ransom, and Frederic Williams Hopkins, held seminars to discuss tactics, strategy and recruiting, and carry out maneuvers and drills in an effort to improve unit readiness.

 From 1847 to 1848 he served as a Major and brigade drill master in the New Hampshire Militia.
-In 1859 he was commissioned as Colonel of the 2nd Vermont Militia Regiment, and in 1860 he was appointed a Brigadier General.
+In 1859 he was commissioned as colonel of the 2nd Vermont Militia Regiment, and in 1860 he was appointed a brigadier general.

 Civil War service

 At the start of the Civil War Governor Erastus Fairbanks offered him command of the 1st Vermont Infantry Regiment, but at the same time requested that Jackman decline it and stay in Vermont to train new recruits, and Jackman consented.

 Working in concert with Adjutant General Peter T. Washburn, Jackman devised a process for receiving recruits at a central location, equipping them and training them before sending them to the front lines.
 This method was adopted by other states as they raised volunteer regiments throughout the Civil War.

-Following the Confederate Raid on St. Albans, Vermont in October, 1864, the northernmost action of the Civil War, General Jackman commanded troops along the Canada–US border.
+Following the Confederate Raid on St. Albans, Vermont in October 1864, the northernmost action of the Civil War, General Jackman commanded troops along the Canada–US border.

 Death and burial

 Jackman died suddenly at his home in Northfield, Vermont on February 24, 1879.
 Earlier that day he reported feeling ill and sent word to the university president that he would be unable to teach as scheduled.
 He died while wearing his uniform and standing at his living room window, falling to the floor after an apparent heart attack.
-He is buried in Northfield's Elmwood Cemetery.